zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 * On the SQL Azure Arc resource click on "Environment Health", then click "Download configuration script".

-    Since the *installArcAgentSQL* run in the deployment step took care of deploying and installing the required binaries, you can safely ignore and delete the downloaded *AddSqlAssessment.ps1* file.
+    Since the *installArcAgentSQL* run in the deployment step took care of deploying and installing the required binaries you can safely ignore and delete the downloaded *AddSqlAssessment.ps1* file.

     Clicking the "Download configuration script" will simply send a REST API call to the Azure portal which will make "Step3" available and will result with a grayed-out "View SQL Assessment Results" button.